Partner

 Overview

-Previously, Hiral served as Assistant United States Attorney in the US Attorney's Office for the Eastern District of New York, where he was Chief of the Business & Securities Fraud Section.
-In that capacity, Hiral led and supervised hundreds of investigations of individuals and institutions focused on securities and commodities fraud, health care fraud, sanctions enforcement, export control violations, tax evasion, bribery, FCPA, and fraud involving digital assets, and tried over a dozen federal cases to verdict, including several white-collar trials.
 He co-founded the District's Bank Integrity Task Force, charged with investigating individuals and corporations for laundering money through the US banking system and enforcing anti-money laundering controls under the Bank Secrecy Act.
 Hiral also worked closely with senior officers of the Securities and Exchange Commission, the Commodity Futures Trading Commission, the Federal Reserve Board of Governors, the Office of the Comptroller of the Currency, and the Office of Foreign Assets Control.

-Prior to becoming a federal prosecutor, Hiral worked on complex commercial and securities litigation matters at a large international law firm in New York for several years, and was a law clerk for the Honorable Jennifer Walker Elrod, Chief Judge of the US Court of Appeals for the Fifth Circuit.
+Prior to serving as a federal prosecutor, Hiral practiced for several years at a large international law firm in New York, where he represented multinational banks, private equity firms, asset managers, and broker-dealers in commercial and securities litigation and conducted due diligence for complex transactions, and was a law clerk for the Honorable Jennifer Walker Elrod, Chief Judge of the US Court of Appeals for the Fifth Circuit.

 Experience